patrickmmartin/errorcodeNX/article.md

 }
 ```

-Error_code  desirable properties
+_error_id_  desirable properties
 --------------------------------------------------

-An _error_code_  has a number of good properties, in addition to being a familiar type to all C/c++ programmers.
+An _error_id_  has a number of good properties, in addition to being a familiar type to all C/c++ programmers.

 * it is a built in type - and has the correct sense: the comparison ```if (error)``` will test for presence of an error condition.
 * Safe for concurrent access
 * Globally registered, the linker handles it [standard section, dynamic loading etc.] [If patching your binary is your thing, then enjoy, but please aware what implications that process had]
 * Yet if the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes and can be read for debugging.

-Error_code usage examples - "C style"
+error_id usage examples - "C style"
 -------------------------------------

 As a consequence of these good properties, we can see the following styles are available.